Is anybody ‘doing a cleanse’ this Christmas season? No? Thought not. That hair shirt is for January.

 But a cleanse is no way to clean up December’s excesses.
 How about just ceasing being excessive?
 It’s too hard to sustain a life of everything all the time, anyway.
 Besides, not being excessive is what most of us do in January.

 Here’s what the Mayo Clinic says about cleanses.
-The Guardian newspaper has been writing about debunking the cleansing myth for several years.
-Maybe you’ll read these, maybe you won’t.
-It seems that those that believe in a good cleanse just believe.
-They believe in the same way that anti-vaccers believe their thing.
+The Guardian newspaper has been debunking the cleansing myth for several years.
+Whether you read these seems to depend on whether you believe.
+Cleansing proponents believe in cleansing in the same way that anti-vaccers believe their thing, or that the Evil Eye needs to be warded off.
 Science is never going to win over emotion.

 One of the motivations for cleansing is guilt.
 We have so much food in our culture and other cultures have none.
 We go ahead and eat too much of the wrong things (the devil’s food – sugar, fat, salt) and ignore the good (halo food – quinoa and kale).
-We abuse our bodies so we have to purify them.
-But with a cleanse?
+We abuse our bodies and our souls so we have to purify them.

-A Catholic friend I know does a cleanse whenever he feels those awful toxins have taken over.
+A Catholic friend I know does a cleanse whenever he feels the awful toxins have taken over.
 And he plans to do one when the excesses of eating his way through Christmas is over.
-In other words, he will approach it just like confession – do what he pleases and accept that there will be a penance, which (and this is important) will be later.
+He will approach it just like confession: do what he pleases and accept that there will be a penance, which (and this is important) will be later.

 Cleanses are a way of rectifying the bad, a ‘look at me, I was bad and now I’m good’.
 Cleanses are the hair shirt of eating.

 Nobody, but a scant few like Gwyneth Paltrow, really enjoys a diet of only halo food (a cleanse is only halo food).
 Everyone knows it is critical that we eat halo food, after all it’s good for us.
 But do people know it’s also critical that we eat a little of the devil’s food?

 My Grandmother Wasn’t Wrong